ଜାତୀୟ ବିଜ୍ଞାନ ଶିକ୍ଷା ଏବଂ ଗବେଷଣା ପ୍ରତିଷ୍ଠାନ

 Integrated M.Sc.

 N DevAnand (2019-2024): My fascination with the field of evolutionary biology can be traced back to being obsessed with the serialised Malayalam science fiction children’s novel അമ്മുവിന്റെ സ്വന്തം ഡാർവിൻ (Ammu’s Own Darwin).
-I try to bring the same childlike curiosity to my work that I had when I was first introduced to Darwin’s voyages and theories by a time-traveling Ammu.
-I am, in general, interested in behavioral diversity and its evolutionary origins.
+I try to bring the same childlike curiosity to my work that I had when I was first introduced to Darwin’s voyages and theories by a time-travelling Ammu.
+I am, in general, interested in behavioural diversity and its evolutionary origins.
 For my Masters, I investigated the dynamics of an alternative reproductive tactic (ART) called baffling found in the cricket species Oecanthus henryi.

 Outside of my academic pursuits, I am a cinephile trying to watch as many good movies from all over the world as I can.
 I occasionally sketch and write.